Joseph-Louis Lambot

-In 1841 he moved to his family's estate of Chateau Miraval in the Department of the Var (Southern France), where he applied himself to agriculture.
+In 1841 he moved to his family's estate of Chateau Miraval in the Department of the Var (Southern France), where he devoted himself to agriculture.
 It is around that time that he started constructing water tanks and troughs using cement mortar (masonry) and iron reinforcement most likely in the form of iron rods, chicken wire (which was invented in Britain in 1844 and used for shipping crates) and possibly barrel bands that were easily available with the arrival of the machine age.
 In 1848 he constructed his first boat using the same system, which he tested on ponds on the estate.
 This boat was patented on 30 January 1855 and presented at the 1855 World's Fair in Paris (Exposition Universelle - 1855).
 Unfortunately, his patents went no further and were superseded by patents of Joseph Monier.
 The original prototype is preserved at the Museum of Brignoles.
 Robert Courland describes in his book Concrete Planet that Lambot's boat sank and was preserved in anaerobic mud at the bottom of the lake.
 The boat was recovered more than a hundred years later.

 His birthplace in Montfort-sur-Argens is now "Maison Lambot" BnB.